More than ever, we need the synagogue,

 Weekly Meet Ups

-Join Susan Karon at noon on Zoom on Wednesday for a quick hello, communal connection, and schmooze!
+Join Susan Karon at noon on Zoom once a week for a quick hello, communal connection, and schmooze!

 Many of our programs are now available through Zoom video conference calls.
 If you need assistance accessing Zoom, email [email protected].